heisenbol/skfbalbums/Documentation/Readme.md

 TODO
-- more display layouts using unitegallery and more themes / options for it
+- translations
 - remove css inclusion from controller to allow easier custom templates
-- translations
 - remove deprecated methods for TYPO3 8
 - a howto to create facebook app and get the app id and secret
 - add a "raw" display mode that outputs just raw data to be easily customized